OpenDreamKit/OpenDreamKit.github.io/_posts/2018-03-15-jupyterhub-binder-convergence.md

 scripted.
 On the plus side, this encourages users to script their images, making them more reproducible.

-National and international iniatitives such as the [European Open Science Cloud](http://opendreamkit.org/2017/12/06/EOSC/) may help providing such a catalog of relevant jupyter notebooks/images.
+National and international initiatives such as the [European Open Science Cloud](http://opendreamkit.org/2017/12/06/EOSC/) may help providing such a catalog of relevant Jupyter notebooks/images.

 ## Default volume configuration